 The Springfield Civic Association (SCA) welcomes you as we enter a new era, a Springfield Renaissance, if you will.
-Our local mall commences its two-year rebuild in July; watch its rebirth as a town center.
-New hotels and office buildings are on the rise bringing new restaurants, new activity and a welcome breeze of renewal.
+The new Springfield Town Center has now completed Phase I of it's re-birth.
+New hotels and office buildings along with new parking options are on the rise bringing new restaurants, new activity and a welcome breeze of renewal.
 The SCA has helped to make this happen, partnering with Fairfax County government, local businesses and adjoining civic associations and home owner associations.
-SCA’s tradition of community activism and grass roots engagement is alive, well, and looking to the future.
+SCA's tradition of community activism and grass roots engagement is alive, well, and looking to the future.
 Come be a part of it; there is something for everyone and your contribution will only make us more vital.

 SCA participates directly in the Lee District Land Use Committee (LDLUC); the Interservice Community Council (ISCC); the Citizens Advisory Council (CAC) with the Fairfax County Police Department; Friends of Lake Accotink Park (FLAP); Lee District Association of Civic Organizations (LDACO); Business Networking International (BNI) and the Fairfax County Federation of Citizens Association (FCFCA www.fairfaxfederation.org).